-The actuarial assumptions used in the July 1, 2014, valuation are based on the results of the most recent actuarial experience study, which cover the three-year period ending June 30, 2013.
+The actuarial assumptions used in the July 1, 2015 and 2014, valuations are based on the results of the most recent actuarial experience study, which cover the three-year period ending June 30, 2013.
 The experience study report is dated May 9, 2014.

 The long-term expected rate of return on pension plan investments was determined using a log-normal distribution analysis in which best estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-The target allocation and best estimates of arithmetic real rates of return for each major asset class are summarized in the following table:
+The target asset allocation and best estimates of geometric real rates of return for each major asset class as of June 30, 2015 and 2014, are summarized in the following table: